Neato

 Air Leak Through Small Gap or Crack

-Vacuum produces intermittent high-pitched whistle from air path
+The vacuum produces an intermittent high-pitched whistle from the air path.

 Advertisements